How CarePlus Supports Medicare Advantage Plan Members During Disasters

-When the president, governor or secretary of Health and Human Services declares a disaster or a public health emergency, we take actions to ensure our Medicare Advantage members in the affected areas can get the medical care they need.
+When the president, governor, or secretary of Health and Human Services declares a disaster or a public health emergency, we take actions to ensure our Medicare Advantage plan members in the affected areas can get the medical care they need.

 The actions we take include:

 - Covering Medicare Parts A and B services and Part C plan benefits at non-network hospitals and other medical facilities

 - Waiving all requirements for primary care physician (PCP) referrals

 - Providing CarePlus members with the same cost-sharing they would get at an in-network facility

 - Removing prescription drug limitations such as “refill too soon” rejection notices that prevent replacing lost medications

 All of the above changes become effective immediately after the declaration of a disaster or a public health emergency.